KxSystems/docs/docs/wp/surveillance-latency/index.md

   /Convert to tabular form from list of replayed directly from log file if[0=type x;x:enlist cols[t]!x;];

-  /Pass to master alert upd function .ae.alert_upd[t;x];
+  /Pass to primary alert upd function .ae.alert_upd[t;x];

   /Push any alerts sitting in dxAlert to the alert monitor